Using a planner does NOT have to be complicated, overwhelming, or stressful.

 This system (obviously) may change, but for now, I’m really happy with it!! 😊

 My best tip is to make sure you stay consistent with your color coding so you don’t become stressed out or confused.
 There’s no shame in making a chart to refer back to.
-Put it on a sticky note and stick it to the inside front cover of your planner for easy access.
+Put it on a sticky note and stick it inside the front cover of your planner for easy access.

 COLORFUL DOODLE STICKERS